uab-cgds-worthey/rosalution/.github/pull_request_template.md

 - [ ] If it is a core feature, I have added thorough tests.
 - [ ] My changes generate no new warnings.
 - [ ] New and existing unit tests pass locally with my changes.
+- [ ] New or existing JSON is formatted using JQ
 - [ ] Will this be part of a product update?
 If yes, please write one phrase about this update.

 <!-- Delete the tasks from the above list that are Not Applicable for your pull request -->